CraterCrash/godot-orchestrator-docs/docs/nodes/constants.md

 | Class Name | The singleton class to scope the constants based upon, i.e. `Input`.                |
 | Constant   | The constant value to output from the node when executed, i.e. `MOUSE_MODE_HIDDEN`. |

+The output pin for a **Singleton Constant** node is always a <EditorIcon name="int"/> integer.

 ## Type-specific constants

 <Figure image="/img/nodes/constants/type-constant-node.png" caption="Example type constant node"></Figure>

-Type-specific constants are similar to class-specific constants; however, these are related specifically to Godot built-in data types.
+Type-specific constants are similar to class-specific constants; however, these are related specifically to Godot's built-in data types, like <EditorIcon name="Vector3"/> Vector3.
 For example, if you want to use `Vector3.ZERO` to set a Vector3 to its default value, you would use a **Type Constant** node.

 To access type constants in Orchestrator: